 - Regular dental examinations are especially crucial for seniors and older people who wear dentures, as ill-fitting dentures can cause mouth sores and contribute to bad eating habits.

-- Some elderly women may find that applying makeup becomes harder and harder as each day goes by until they simply stop applying makeup completely.
+- Some elderly women often find themselves struggling with applying makeup as they grow older, until one day they simply stop altogether.
 You can help make elderly women who have given up on makeup feel better by assisting them with makeup applications.
-Even the application of just some powder and light-toned lipstick can work wonders.
+Even applying some powder and light-toned lipstick can work wonders.

 As your loved one gets older, it’s crucial to keep up with their personal hygiene.
 But it’s not always simple to intervene if you notice they’re struggling.
 Infections and skin problems can occur as a result of poor hygiene.
 So, you or your loved one’s carer may need to persuade them to accept some assistance gently.